OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 |              | `android.permission.VIBRATE`                        | Normal           |
 |              | `android.permission.WRITE_MEDIA_STORAGE`            | Signature        |
 |              | `android.permission.MODIFY_AUDIO_SETTINGS`          | Normal           |

+Note that this categorization can change over time.
+The paper gives us an example of that:

+> Prior to Android 10, the `READ_PHONE_STATE` permission would be classified as HIGH, due to the permanent device identifiers (e.g. (IMEI/MEID, IMSI, SIM, and build serial) that it guards.
+However, starting from Android 10, a bulk of the sensitive information that can be used for tracking has been moved, refactored or rescoped into a new permission called `READ_PRIVILEGED_PHONE_STATE`, putting the new permission in the HIGH category, but resulting in the `READ_PHONE_STATE` permission moving to LOW.

 #### Permission Changes per API Level